MuniruIssah/qr-code-component/README.md

 ### What I Learned
 - Using Web Fonts in Gatsby - [Learn More](https://www.gatsbyjs.com/docs/how-to/styling/using-web-fonts/)
-- How to change favicon in Gatsby -[When Shit Breaks](https://whenshitbreaks.com/blog/how-to-change-the-favicon-in-gatsby/)
+- How to change the favicon in Gatsby -[When Shit Breaks](https://whenshitbreaks.com/blog/how-to-change-the-favicon-in-gatsby/)
 ### Awesome sections

 Here are some snippets of the code that I think are awwwwesome: